oxheadalpha/teztnets/README.md

 You are encouraged to build automation to ensure your Tezos project keeps running with the future versions of Tezos shell and/or protocol.

-1. monitor this repo's `main` branch using your monitoring tool of choice
-1. this endpoint lists the current active testnets: [https://teztnets.xyz/teztnets.json](https://teztnets.xyz/teztnets.json)
+This endpoint lists the current active testnets: [https://teztnets.xyz/teztnets.json](https://teztnets.xyz/teztnets.json)

 ## Add new Teztnets or modify existing Teztnets